elifesciences-publications/m3ha_published/README.md

 ## Code

-This is analysis and simulation code that goes along with this paper:
+This is analysis and simulation code that goes along with this preprint:

 [**Nonlinearities between inhibition and T-type calcium channel activity bidirectionally regulate thalamic network oscillations**](https://www.biorxiv.org/content/10.1101/2020.06.02.129601v1)

+which is under review at eLife.

 Details: